CS-1400/CS-1400.github.io/index.md

 {: .fs-6 .fw-300 }

 ---
-I created this site as a quick programming reference for my students as they complete my coursework.
+I created this site as a quick programming reference for my students as they complete my programming assignments.
 It is not an exhaustive Python tutorial, nor is it a replacement for our approved textbook.

 ### Navigation
 - In the left menu, you'll find programming topics organized into sections.